What is Quality Assurance(QA)? Process, Methods, Examples

 - Check - Monitoring of processes, modify the processes, and check whether it meets the predetermined objectives

-An organization must use quality assurance to ensure that the product is designed and implemented with correct procedures.
+An organization must use Quality Assurance to ensure that the product is designed and implemented with correct procedures.
 This helps reduce problems and errors, in the final product.

-Quality control popularly abbreviated as QC, is a process used to ensure quality in a product or a service.
-It does not deal with the processes used to create a product, rather It examines the quality of the "end products" and the final outcome.
+Quality control popularly abbreviated as QC.
+It is a Software Engineering process used to ensure quality in a product or a service.
+It does not deal with the processes used to create a product; rather it examines the quality of the "end products" and the final outcome.

-Main aim of Quality control is to check whether the products meet the specifications and requirements of the customer.
+The main aim of Quality control is to check whether the products meet the specifications and requirements of the customer.
 If an issue or problem is identified, it needs to be fixed before delivery to the customer.

 QC also evaluates people on their quality level skill sets and imparts training and certifications.
-This evaluation is required for the service based organization, and helps provide "perfect" service to the customers.
+This evaluation is required for the service based organization and helps provide "perfect" service to the customers.